AnnaCharbadze/C2-Project/README.md

 This project implements a Minimum Viable Product (MVP) for managing teacher information in a school database.

-Features
+# Features
 Teacher Management API

-Add a new teacher with validation
+-Add a new teacher with validation
-Delete an existing teacher with error handling
+-Delete an existing teacher with error handling
-Find teacher by ID
+-Find teacher by ID

-Technical Details
+#Technical Details

-Framework: ASP.NET Core MVC
+-Framework: ASP.NET Core MVC
-Database: MySQL
+-Database: MySQL
-API Documentation: Swagger
+-API Documentation: Swagger
-Port: 7252
+-Port: 7252

-Database Configuration
+#Database Configuration
 The application connects to a MySQL database with the following settings:

 Server: localhost